 AAP Summary

-[To be added]
+NAT traversal mechanisms did evolve other the past five years, since the publication of Recommendation ITU-T H.248.50, which imposed a revision of that Recommendation.
+The present Revision aims to cover the major updates, with primary scope of ICE/STUN specific functions.

 Summary

-Recommendation ITU-T H.248.50 contains a series of ITU-T H.248 packages that enable various network address translator (NAT) traversal techniques to be employed in order to facilitate media flow between networks.
+Recommendation ITU-T H.248.50 contains a series of ITU-T H.248 packages that enable various network address translator (NAT) traversal techniques to be employed in order to facilitate media flow between networks or user equipment and network-side located media gateways.
 Any of these packages may be utilized in any order to gather and map addresses, as well as maintain connectivity with and through NATs.

-This revision of Recommendation ITU-T H.248.50 adds clarifications, ###1 Scope
+This revision of Recommendation ITU-T H.248.50 adds clarifications and further capabilities, such as:

+– new H.248 STUN consent freshness package;

+– package-independent H.248 procedures for specific NAT traversal use cases;

+– ICE variants (full vs ICE lite; UE-embedded vs gateway-embedded ICE clients; vanilla vs trickle ICE; ICE for UDP vs ICE for TCP; ICE for single-homed vs multi-homed host entities); and

+– updates on keep alive support.

+1 Scope